-This Sunday (January 6th) at 9pm, you’re invited to share a listening session with some likeminded souls, wherever you might be.
+This Sunday (Oct 3rd), at 9pm, you’re invited to share a listening session with some likeminded souls, wherever you might be.
 This can be experienced either alone or communally, and you don’t need to leave the comfort of your own home to participate.
-If it’s not possible to make the allotted time, hopefully you can join in at your convenience at some point during the following weeks.
-See update here:
+Full lowdown here:

 My brother and sister weren’t big Beatles fans – we had a few of the singles knocking around the house, but no albums, so it was in other peoples’ houses that I originally got to know ‘Abbey Road’.
 Along With ‘Sgt.
 Pepper’s Lonely Hearts Club Band’ this was the first Beatles album that made a big impression on me.